Seed format

 Once added, the corpus will use these seeds in subsequent fuzzing processes.

-To view the hexadecimal content of a seed, use:
+To view the hexadecimal content of a seed, issue the following command:

 xxd -c 3000 -p output/phink/corpus/one_seed.bin > abc.out

-This command converts the binary seed file into hex for easier reading and editing.
+This useful command converts the binary seed file into hex for easier reading and editing.

-1. Open the hex file in your editor:
+1. Open the hex file in your preferred editor, and edit it

 vim abc.out

-2. Save changes and revert the hex file to binary:
+2. Save the changes and revert the hex file to binary

 xxd -r -p abc.out seed.bin